 Technology that meets the certification criteria is listed as Certified EHR Technology (CEHRT) on the ONC CHPL website.
 To comply with Meaningful Use, providers need to select from the available CEHRT systems and options, with the flexibility that they can mix and match certified options from different vendors to create a customized solution that is suitable for their scope of practice.

-The EHR Toolkit provides a structured process for how to evaluate and select a vendor, and important considerations when purchasing and EHR.
+Guidance, tools and templates to procure an EHR system can be found in MeHI's EHR Toolkit.
+The toolkit provides a structured process for how to evaluate and select a vendor, and important considerations when purchasing an EHR.